d-plaindoux/transept/README.md

 # Parsing arithmetic expressions

-This example is the traditional expression language.
+This example is the traditional arithmetic expression language.
 This can be represented by the following abstract data types.

 ```ocaml
 type operation =